 The Company's asset-intensive products are primarily supported by investments in fixed maturity securities reflected on the Company's consolidated balance sheets and under funds withheld arrangements with the ceding company.
 Investment guidelines are established to structure the investment portfolio based upon the type, duration and behavior of products in the liability portfolio so as to achieve targeted levels of profitability.
 The Company manages the asset-intensive business to provide a targeted spread between the interest rate earned on investments and the interest rate credited to the underlying interest-sensitive contract liabilities.
 The Company periodically reviews models projecting different interest rate scenarios and their effect on profitability.
-Certain of these asset-intensive agreements, primarily in the U.S. and Latin America Non-Traditional operating segment, are generally funded by fixed maturity securities that are withheld by the ceding company.
+Certain of these asset-intensive agreements, primarily in the U.S. and Latin America Financial Solutions operating segment, are generally funded by fixed maturity securities that are withheld by the ceding company.

-The Company's liquidity position (cash and cash equivalents and short-term investments) was \$2,083.6 million and \$1,743.4 million at December 31,2015 and 2014, respectively.
-The increase in cash and cash equivalents in 2015 is primarily related to the timing and execution of an in force transaction and the embedded value securitization as well as the Company's investment strategies.
-Cash and cash equivalents includes cash collateral received from derivative counterparties of \$245.0 million and \$178.1 million as of December 31,2015 and 2014, respectively.
+The Company's liquidity position (cash and cash equivalents and short-term investments) was \$1,277.4 million and \$2,083.6 million at December 31,2016 and 2015, respectively.
+The decrease in cash and cash equivalents in 2016 is primarily related to the timing and execution of the Company's investment strategies.
+Cash and cash equivalents includes cash collateral received from derivative counterparties of \$254.5 million and \$245.0 million as of December 31,2016 and 2015, respectively.
 This unrestricted cash collateral is included in cash and cash equivalents and the obligation to return it is included in other liabilities in the Company's consolidated balance sheets.
 Liquidity needs are determined from valuation analyses conducted by operational units and are driven by product portfolios.
 Periodic evaluations of demand liabilities and short-term liquid assets are designed to adjust specific portfolios, as well as their durations and maturities, in response to anticipated liquidity needs.

-See "Securities Borrowing and Other" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements for information related to the Company's securities borrowing and repurchase/reverse repurchase programs.
+See "Securities Borrowing, Lending and Other" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements for information related to the Company's securities borrowing, lending and repurchase/reverse repurchase programs.
 In addition to its security agreements with third parties, certain RGA's subsidiaries have entered into intercompany securities lending agreements to more efficiently source securities for lending to third parties and to provide for more efficient regulatory capital management.

-RGA Reinsurance is a member of the FHLB and holds \$34.9 million of FHLB common stock, which is included in other invested assets on the Company's consolidated balance sheets.
-Membership provides RGA Reinsurance access to borrowing arrangements with the FHLB ("advances") and funding agreements, discussed below.
-RGA Reinsurance did not have advances at December 31, 2015 and 2014.
-RGA Reinsurance's average outstanding balance of advances was \$14.9 million and \$46.5 million in 2015 and 2014, respectively.
+The Company is a member of the FHLB and holds \$55.7 million of FHLB common stock, which is included in other invested assets on the Company's consolidated balance sheets.
+Membership provides the Company access to borrowing arrangements with the FHLB ("advances") and funding agreements, discussed below.
+The Company did not have advances at December 31, 2016 and 2015.
+The Company's average outstanding balance of advances was \$28.5 million and \$14.9 million in 2016 and 2015, respectively.
 Interest on advances is reflected in interest expense on the Company's consolidated statements of income.